jandrieu/Standard-Label/README.txt

 You'll have to download it and install it from developer mode in Chrome.
 Just point chrome to the plugin directory and it should just work.

-Note, however, it will only actually work on the Facebook Guardian App permissions page.
-There is also a FB test page included, which has its own instructions on how to make it work in the page itself (addon/test.FB.OAuth.htm).
+Note, however, it will only actually work on Google Search and the Facebook Guardian App permissions page.

 This repo is about developing code publicly rather than shipping early.